 local_library Things to Keep in Mind

-Creole has five words for the definite article "the" (e.g. the car).
+Haitian Creole has five singular forms of the definite article "the" (e.g., the car).

-The definite article you use depends if the noun ends with nasal or non nasal vowel.
+The definite article you use depends on the final sound or sounds of the noun.

 Please see our lesson on nasal and non-nasal vowels.

-Creole has five words for the definite article "the" (e.g. the car).
+Haitian Creole has five singular forms of the definite article "the" (e.g., the car).

-The definite article you use depends if the noun ends with nasal or non nasal vowel.
+The definite article you use depends on the final sound or sounds of the noun.

 Please see our lesson on nasal and non-nasal vowels.